MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/oauth-cross-origin-resource-sharing-connect-single-page-application.md

 search.app:
   - D365CE
 ---
-# Use OAuth with Cross-Origin Resource Sharing  to connect a Single Page Application  to Dynamics 365 for Customer Engagement apps
+# Use OAuth with Cross-Origin Resource Sharing  to connect a Single Page Application  to Dynamics 365 Customer Engagement (on-premises)

 You can create a Single Page Apps (SPAs) which uses [!INCLUDE[pn_JavaScript](../includes/pn-javascript.md)] to work with [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] apps data.
 To provide this, Cross-Origin Resource Sharing (CORS) is enabled so that your SPAs can bypass browser restrictions that normally prevent requests that cross domain boundaries.